Legence Corp. research snapshot

 bias Check

 The main AI research bias is to treat AI data center construction, record backlog, and triple-digit revenue growth as permanent.
-The counter-check is that 2026 growth includes the Bowers acquisition, Legence operates in cyclical project markets, Q1 gross margin fell to 17.9% from 22.1%, one customer represented 17.5% of Q1 revenue, and debt and future equity consideration can dilute or constrain returns.
+The counter-check is that 2026 growth includes the Bowers acquisition, Legence operates in cyclical project markets, Q1 gross margin fell to 17.9% from 22.1%, a sharp July selloff showed how quickly the valuation multiple can compress, and debt and future equity consideration can dilute or constrain returns.

 ai Confidence

-High for reported revenue, segment mix, backlog, cash, debt, share count, price history, and company guidance.
+High for reported revenue, segment mix, backlog, cash, debt, share count, price history, credit rating action, and company guidance.
 Medium for normalized earnings, technical signals, and forecast ranges because the stock is newly listed, the company uses non-GAAP measures, acquisition accounting affects comparability, and daily market data can be revised.

 investment Certainty

 Low to medium.
-Legence has real technical capability, customer relationships, strong demand indicators, and a large backlog, but investment certainty is limited by project execution, labor availability, data center cycle risk, acquisition integration, leverage, customer concentration, dilution, and the absence of a long public record.
+Legence has real technical capability, customer relationships, strong demand indicators, record backlog, and improving credit, but investment certainty is limited by project execution, labor availability, data center cycle risk, acquisition integration, leverage, customer concentration, dilution, and the absence of a long public record.
+The July price swing from over $107 to under $53 shows how far valuation can move in one direction or the other.

 Quick verdict table